About performing arts

-Captivate audiences on stage and screen throughout the world and use your talents in musicals, plays, concerts, TV and film production.
-You could find yourself performing, presenting, entertaining at events, directing or producing performances, doing technical or hands-on work behind the scenes, or in education.
+Captivate audiences throughout the world and make the best use of your talents in musicals, plays, concerts, TV and film productions.
+You could find yourself performing, presenting, entertaining at events, directing or producing performances, working behind the scenes, or in education.

 Studying the Bachelor of Performing Arts at NASDA